Disentangling the structure of ecological bipartite networks from observation processes: Application on real data

 \subsection{Application on the network from Olesen \textit{et al.}, 2002}

-Looking at the set of 70 quantitative pollination networks from \cite{dore_relative_2021}, two networks from \cite{olesen_invasion_2002} are the best sampled according to the sampling effort criterion, which has been calculated as the number of person-hour spent sampling divided by the number of all possible interactions.
+\cite{dore_relative_2021} have provided a dataset of 299 networks, that have been aggregated into 123 networks according to location.
+Only 70 of these aggregated networks are weighted networks.
+Looking at this set of 70 quantitative pollination networks, two networks from \cite{olesen_invasion_2002} are the best sampled according to the sampling effort criterion, which has been calculated as the number of person-hour spent sampling divided by the number of all possible interactions, and has a Chao coverage estimator equal to 0.995 which is very close to a perfect coverage.
 The network from \cite{olesen_invasion_2002} has been sampled in the Mauritian Ile aux Aigrettes, where 14 species of plants and 13 species of insect have been observed.
-The network contains 42 different interactions, sampled 1395 times in total.
-Both LBM and CoOP-LBM have been fitted on this network.
-As we can see in \cref{Olesen_graph}, both methods categorize the plants into the same group, and the insect into two groups, which can be interpreted as highly and weakly connected.
+The network contains 42 different interactions, sampled 1395 times in total, and is small enough to be easily interpreted.

+LBM, DCSBM and CoOP-LBM have been fitted on this network.
+As we can see in \cref{Olesen_graph}, LBM and CoOP-LBM methods categorize the plants into the same group, and the insect into two groups, which can be interpreted as highly and weakly connected.
 Unlike the LBM, CoOP-LBM considers that the butterfly species \textit{Lycaenidae pirithous} is among the highly connected insects.
 This could be due to the fact that even if \textit{Lycaenidae pirithous} has been observed only 7 times, it was present on 5 different plant species.
 According to the CoOP-LBM, only half of the interactions of \textit{Lycaenidae pirithous} have been sampled, whereas all the other species of plants and insects have a coverage close to 100\%.
 A longer observation of \textit{Lycaenidae pirithous} could lead to discovering new interactions, which could justify why \textit{Lycaenidae pirithous} could be in the highly connected group.

 To validate the calculated probabilities and coverage, we decided to sub-sample all interactions as done in \cite{terry_finding_2020}, by considering the empirical interaction frequency to be the true network to define a multinomial distribution.
-We subsampled the empirical network 30 times, each time keeping between 60\% and 90\% of the original sample size, which is the number of total observations.
+We subsampled the empirical network 30 times, each time keeping between 30\% and 80\% of the original sample size, which is the number of total observations.